omron-sinicx/com_kitchens/README.md

 ## LICENSE

-This project is licensed under the *MIT License*, see the LICENSE.txt file for details
+This project (other than the dataset) is licensed under the *MIT License*, see the LICENSE.txt file for details.